 Post Weld Heat Treatment (PWHT), is an application of uniform heat applied after welding to a structure, or portion thereof, at a sufficient temperature – below the transformation temperature range and with the intention of retaining the material’s strength/quality and ductility.
 The primary benefits of PWHT are recognized as relaxation of residual stress, tempering, and hydrogen removal.

 Preheating is the application of heat to a base metal (weld metal, HAZ, and adjacent base metal) prior to and throughout welding, as well as at the start of each pass in a multi-pass weld.
-The primary purpose of preheating is to drive off moisture prior to the start of welding, reduce the cooling rate, and increase hydrogen diffusion within the weld to prevent cracking.
+The primary purpose of preheating is to drive off moisture prior to the start of welding, reduce the cooling rate, and increasing hydrogen diffusion within the weld to prevent cracking.

 A Line Thaw is the application of uniform heat to a section of piping or component that has been affected by unfavorable environmental temperatures.
 Said temperatures can result in the freezing or solidification of the product inside, or affect the functionality of the component and/or piping.
 The application of heat via electrical resistance heat treatment will reverse the undesirable effects of hostile temperatures.